-Each device (RT or MT) has an independent time tag counter used for time-stamping messages.
-In the "Time Tag Counter Configuration Register (0x0039)", bits 2-0 select the clock source for the RT and time tag counter.
-The host controls the free-running RT time tag counter using bit pairs 9-8 in the "Time Tag Counter Configuration Register (0x0039)".
-Here is a summary of host-initiated operations involving the RT time tag counter:
+The remote terminal has a 16-bit time tag counter.
+In the "Time Tag Counter Configuration Register (0x0039)", bits 2-0 select the clock source for the RT time tag counter.
+The host controls the free-running RT time tag counters using bit pair 9-8 in the "Time Tag Counter Configuration Register (0x0039)".
+Here is a summary of host-initiated operations involving the RT time tag counters:

 - a.
 Clearing the 16-bit RT time tag count to 0x0000. - b.
-Copying the RT Time Tag Utility Register value (see page 84) into the 16-bit RT time tag counter. - Copying the current 16-bit RT time tag count value into the RT Time Tag Utility Register.
+Copying the RT Time Tag Utility Register value (see page 56) into the 16-bit RT time tag counter. - Copying the current 16-bit RT time tag count value into the RT Time Tag Utility Register.